 Defamation, Right of Publicity, and the Right of Privacy

 Just a quick word about these three legal terms–make sure you understand them when writing about real people.
 If you stick to the facts and the public record, then defamation or the right of privacy should not be an issue.
 As for the right of publicity, there is a public interest in telling a newsworthy story, so the cast of characters in a True Crime story has less expectation of privacy.
 However, if the case is old, the public interest argument may not be as strong.

-You can learn more about these legal terms and how they affect writers writing about real people in my previous article: Using Real People, Places, And Corporations In Your Fiction – How Real Can You Get And Not Be Sued?
+You can learn more about these legal terms and how they affect writers writing about real people in my previous articles: The Legal Risks Of Writing Memoirs and Using Real People, Places, And Corporations In Your Fiction – How Real Can You Get And Not Be Sued?

 Often copyright issues will collide with FOIA requests.
 Be mindful that some of the material you receive or request from a government agency may be subject to copyright protection.
 If the material is created by federal government employees for their job, there is no copyright protection.
 However, that is not the case with material created by third parties for the federal government.
 Likewise, police records that contain evidence not used at trial (e.g. photos, or text messages) may also have copyright protection.
 The laws are a tad ambiguous, but case law does support the argument that copyright law overrides FOIA access to public records, whether state or federal.

 As with any book that is about real people and events, have the manuscript reviewed by a lawyer for any potential legal issues and how to eliminate the risks

 Legal Disclaimer: This information is provided for educational purposes only.
 Consult a qualified lawyer in your jurisdiction for all legal opinions for your specific situation.